trophies

 Grants

 Society of Pediatric Psychology sponsors a number of grants that are intended to facilitate high quality empirical research in topic areas that are central to the mission of the society.
 Some grants are available to both students and professionals.
 Others are targeted toward our student members.
 Please visit the links below for more information and application instructions.
+Please click this link to see SPP's policy on Salary Support, Travel Support, and Indirect Costs for Grants Here.

 Anti-Racism Grant Award